BayanGroup/nutch-custom-search/README.md

 The purpose of this file is to extract the number of items in the topmost bar of the google homepage and put it in a field named num-items.
 We also extract the concatenation of their names into the field named all-items.
 In this file, we have one type named long with a converter.
 This converter is used to convert the extracted value (a string) to the desired type.

-Also we have a field named "num-items" of type long and a field named "all-items" of type string.
+In the fields section, we have a field named "num-items" of type long and a field named "all-items" of type string.
 In the documents section, we defined a document which accepts all resoruces with url ending with .google.com.
 Since the extractor uses the partial regex matching we could write this as "google\.com/?$" too.
 The document specifies that its content should be parsed using the css engine.

 This document has two extract-to rules.
 The first rule consists of two nested functions size and expr.
 The "expr" function returens a set of objects by quering the content using the provided engine.
 Here since our engine is css, li.gbt means all li elements with class .gbt.
 The size function, returnes the number of its argument which here is the list of elements that satisfy li.gbt expression.